CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 Following the instructions in the README file, the reviewer was able to :

-* Install the project  :
+* Install the project on a Rocky Linux virtual server :

 ```bash
 [reviewer@rocky8-mae-vm Draw-Bridge]$ sudo yarn install